 Keep in mind that even if you disagree on some issues when the divorce starts, there's nothing to prevent you and your spouse from reaching an agreement down the road.

-In order to get divorced in Connecticut, you’ll have to meet the state’s residency requirements.
+In order to get divorced in Connecticut, you'll have to meet the state's residency requirements.
 The one that most often applies is that one of the spouses must have been a resident of the state for at least 12 months immediately prior to the date the divorce complaint is filed or the date the divorce will become final.
-(You can find the full list of requirements in Connecticut General Statutes.
-(C.G.S) - Sec.
-46b-44.)
+(You can find the full list of requirements in Conn.
+Gen. Stat.
+Ann. § 46b-44.)

 You'll also need to have "grounds" (a valid legal reason) for the divorce.
 No-fault grounds are that "the marriage is irretrievably broken," basically meaning the couple can no longer get along, and there's no reasonable prospect of that changing.
-There’s another no-fault ground based on the spouses being separated for 18 months.
+There's another no-fault ground based on the spouses being separated for 18 months.
 In a fault-based divorce, one spouse must allege and prove that the other spouse engaged in a specific type of marital misconduct that caused the marriage to fail.
 These include adultery, desertion, and cruelty.
 (Conn.
 Gen Stat.
 Ann. § 46b-40.)

 Most people who want to do a DIY divorce choose no-fault grounds because fault divorces typically take longer to complete and prove.
-In a no-fault divorce, you're not saying your spouse did anything wrong.
-This makes it less likely that a spouse will contest the grounds for the divorce.
+In a no-fault divorce, because you're not saying your spouse did anything wrong, it's less likely that your spouse will contest the grounds for the divorce.

 Connecticut provides ample online support for people seeking an uncontested divorce.
-But if you’re representing yourself, ultimately it’s your responsibility to make sure you’ve taken all the necessary steps for successful completion of the process.
+But when you're representing yourself, ultimately it's your responsibility to make sure you've taken all the necessary steps for successful completion of the process.
 The sections below reviews some of the basic steps.